 MacCready rounded the bonfire and sat beside him, resting his rifle across his knees.
 “Hey, Hancock, you ready?
 This is going to be a lot bigger than a mutant invasion or a raider… raid.”

 “I’m always ready, MacCready.”
 Hancock pulled a pack of fresh cigarettes and a gold-plated lighter from his coat pocket.
-Both were gifts from Fiona, swiped from the Institute before she pissed them off.
+Both were gifts from Fiona, swiped from the Institute before she told Shaun to fuck off.
 It was a goddamn generous gift, but he tried not to read too much into it.
 She and MacCready were planning to get married when the dust finally settled.
 If they both survived.

 She’d asked Hancock to do the wedding, him being mayoral and all.
 He tried to defer to the pastor in Diamond City, but she wanted it right there on the ramparts of the Castle, broadcast on Radio Freedom.
 A grand, romantic event to inspire the Commonwealth.
 She was going to squeeze the Wasteland by its fucking balls until it covered her tits in Happily Ever After, and no one was going to get in her goddamn way.